This hybrid bipolar stepper motor has two very interesting points:

 Stepper motors are used in many applications where precise positioning is desirable but without having to support the additional cost and complexity of a servo positioning system.
 Here are some applications where stepper motors intervene:

 - Laser cutting machine

 - A hard disc

-As indicated above, it's possible to order this motor with the DRV4988.
-If you pay attention to the minimum voltage of the DRV4988, you will find that its minimum voltage is higher than the 3.9V necessary for the motor.
-The minimum voltage of a DRV4988 is 8 Volts.
-This is not a problem, you can use a supply voltage higher than 3.9V as long as the current limitation of the DRV4988 is set correctly so as not to exceed 600mA.
+As mentioned above, it is possible to control this motor with the DRV8825.
+If you pay attention to the minimum voltage of the DRV8825, you will find that its minimum voltage is higher than the 2.8V needed for the motor.
+This is not a problem, you can use a 9V supply voltage as long as the current limitation is set correctly.

 This motor can support a maximum current of 1.7A per coil.
 Without active cooling of the DRV8825, It is best to limit the current to 1.5A in the DRV8825, and thus also in the motor.